 During my sophomore year, I took a class called "Women's Voices?" to fulfill a literature requirement.
 Though a tough class, I remember thinking throughout the course, "Wow.
 I really like this stuff.
 Talking about women and their place in Irish poetry and through Irish history is really fascinating."

-Little did I know that class planted the seed that later grew into my declaration of a gender studies minor.
+Little did I know that class planted the seed that later grew into my declaration of a gender studies primary major.
 I remember sitting in Pam Butler's office saying, "I want to work with people, listen to their stories, and better know how to help them," and I remember Pam saying back, "Plus, everyone's got a gender, so why not study it?"

 The most thrilling part of my gender studies education is that I am genuinely excited to scour the course list and sign up for classes each semester.
 Each class I engage with provides more and more evidence that gender and intersectionality is truly everywhere, and we do ourselves a disservice by not exploring how it impacts our lives and the lives of those around us.

 Gender studies has made me a more intentional person.
 It has given me skills to reach beyond a surface level understanding of human experience and ask important questions about how my own experience fits into the larger world around me.
 My education has fueled my passion for connecting with others, challenging the status quo, and celebrating the humanity of each person.